Multivariate Bayesian structured variable selection for pharmacogenomic studies: Conclusion

-In this work, we have developed a structured multivariate Bayesian variable selection model to predict multiple related response variables based on high-dimensional structured predictors and identify important predictors (i.e., variable selection).
-With our model we want to {\bf (a)} be able to borrow information within and between responses and predictors, {\bf (b)} learn the network between responses and predictors, and {\bf (c)} understand the residual covariance.
-The proposed approach allows us to make use of partial network information (i.e., on the relationships between responses and/or predictors) in the prior for the selection indicator $\mathbf{\Gamma}$ and to further simultaneously select sparse predictors and learn structures between response variables.
-In addition, we have allowed for the accounting of sample heterogeneity through random effects, which are excluded from the variable selection.
-Guidance for specifying all hyperparameters in our model has also been provided.
+In this work, we have developed a multivariate Bayesian structured variable selection model for analyzing data from pharmacogenomic studies.
+Our model exploits the relationships between multiple correlated response variables (drug sensitivity measurements) and high-dimensional structured multi-omics input data for variable selection and to improve prediction.
+With our approach we want to {\bf (a)} be able to borrow known information between response variables and predictors, {\bf (b)} learn associations between response variables and predictors, and {\bf (c)} understand the residual covariance of response variables.
+The proposed approach allows us to make use of known network information on the relationships between responses and predictors in an MRF prior for the variable selection indicator $\bm{\Gamma}$, and to further simultaneously select predictors in a sparse manner and learn the residual covariance matrix between the response variables.
+In addition, we can take into account sample heterogeneity through random effects which are excluded from the variable selection.
+Guidance for specifying (weakly) informative hyper-parameters has been provided in the Supplement.